suntosh/CreateABlueprint/README.md

 ## For HyperGrid Portal

 ### Requirments
-1. Access to the HyperGrid Cloud portal via an email/username and password.
+Access to the HyperGrid Cloud portal via an email/username and password.

+### Page
 This page provides a step by step walk through on how to use the HyperGrid wizard for creating a VM Blueprint.

 1. After you login you are presented with a set of menus.
 Click on the __Services__ menu to see the list of running VMs.